MiaTian1024/Treasure-Hunters-Maker/README.md

 ### 3 July - create menu
 Using the same way as terrians to render water tiles.
 Create an animation_update function to import different animation graphics and render specific animation according to user's choice.
 Following screenshot shows the different animation graphics <br>
 <img src="screenshot/animation.png" alt="Screenshot" style="width: 600px; height: auto;"> <br><br>

+### 4 July
+Accomplish the function to delete tiles by clicking right mouse button.
+This works for selected goup of tiles and neighbors will be checked after tail has been removed.